IvanUkhov/blog/_drafts/2020-08-10-dirichlet-process.md

 Instead of using a Dirichlet process as a direct prior for the given data, it can be used as a prior for mixing distributions from a given family.
 The resulting posterior will then naturally inherit the properties of the family, such as continuity.
-The general form is as follows:
+The structure is as follows:

 $$
 \begin{align}